 We rely in part on third-party distributors to sell our products.
-As of March 31, 2023, our distribution and sales network in China consisted of 23 offline distributors.
+As of June 30, 2023, our distribution and sales network in China consisted of 23 offline distributors.
 Purchases by distributors accounted for the substantial majority of our sales.
-For the three months ended March 2023 and for the year ended December 31, 2022, our offline consumer product sales accounted for 83% and 64% of our revenue respectively.
+For the six months ended June 2023 and for the year ended December 31, 2022, our offline consumer product sales accounted for 81% and 61% of our revenue respectively.
 As we sell and distribute our products through distributors, any one of the following events could cause fluctuations or declines in our revenue and could have an adverse effect on our financial condition and results of operations:

-- reduction, delay or cancelation of orders from one or more of our distributors; - selection or increased sales by our distributors of our competitors' products; - failure to renew distribution agreements and maintain relationships with our existing distributors; - failure to establish relationships with new distributors on favorable terms; and - inability to timely identify and appoint additional or replacement distributors upon the loss of one or more of our distributors.
+- · reduction, delay or cancelation of orders from one or more of our distributors; - selection or increased sales by our distributors of our competitors' products; - failure to renew distribution agreements and maintain relationships with our existing distributors; - · failure to establish relationships with new distributors on favorable terms; and - inability to timely identify and appoint additional or replacement distributors upon the loss of one or more of our distributors.

 We may not be able to compete successfully against larger and better-funded sales and marketing campaigns of some of our current or future competitors, especially if these competitors provide their distributors with more favorable arrangements.
 We cannot assure you that we will not lose any of our distributors to our competitors, which could cause us to lose some or all of our favorable arrangements with such distributors and may result in the termination of our relationships with other distributors.
 In addition, we may not be able to successfully manage our distributors and the cost of any consolidation or further expansion of our distribution and sales network may exceed the revenue generated from these efforts.
 There can be no assurance that we will be successful in detecting any non-compliance by our distributors with the provisions of their distribution agreements.
-Non-compliance by our distributors.
-Furthermore, if the sales volumes of our products and our relationships with other distributor orders fail to track consumers demand, our distributors for new products from us, or decrease the quantity of their usual orders.
+Non-compliance by our distributors could, among other things, negatively affect our brand, demand for our products and our relationships with other distributors.
+Furthermore, if the sales volumes of our products to consumers are not maintained at a satisfactory level or if distributor orders fail to track consumers demand, our distributors may not place orders for new products from us, or decrease the quantity of their usual orders.
 The occurrence of any of these factors could result in a significant decrease in the sales volume of our products and therefore adversely affect our financial condition and results of operations.